 Thanks to e-commerce, commercial buildings witness a great inflow and outflow of materials.
 Design the entrances that can take package delivery and outgoing packaging into account.
 You can design the loading docks and package rooms to accommodate the take-back of crates and packaging.
 Design the foodservice spaces that will enable the suppliers to take back the delivery packaging such as crates and reusable bottles with the next delivery.

 Don’t be rigid about your plans and change them as required.
 Keep improving your practices and constantly assess your waste management program.
-Use tools like a trash compactor in apartment building to manage the waste.
+Use tools like a trash compactor in apartment buildings to manage the waste.
 When you incorporate these plans from the design stage, waste management would be effective throughout the lifecycle of the building.